npnpnpnpnpnp/permaculture-almanac/README.md

 git remote add default git@github.com:dsdsdsdsdsds/pw-vue-kickstart.git
 ```

-4. Create a _dev_ branch and publish it to the remote repository.
+4. Create a _dev_ branch (if not already existing) and publish it to the remote repository.

 5. Protect the master branch (see GitHub repository settings).